-The Criminal Consequences of Pedestrian-Car Accidents
+The Criminal Consequences of Pedestrian-Car Accidents in NJ

 Spring has finally come to New Jersey, which means more people will be on the streets of Jersey City, enjoying the warmer weather and sunny skies.
 It also means we can see an increase in pedestrian accidents throughout our area.

 Let’s say you are one of the unfortunate few who is involved in a pedestrian vs. car accident as a driver.
 You know you will be facing higher insurance premiums and a possible personal injury lawsuit.
 But did you know that there could be criminal charges coming your way as well?